electron/governance/charter/README.md

 If an issue affects more than one Working Group, those groups are encouraged to work towards agreement together.

-If agreement cannot be reached, delegates from all Working Groups shall try to decide the matter with a vote.
-A reasonable effort shall be made to let all interested working groups participate in this, but any working group may decide abstain.
+If agreement cannot be reached, delegates from all involved Working Groups must try to decide the matter with a vote.
+A reasonable effort must be made to let all interested Working Groups participate in this, but any Working Group may choose abstain.

-If agreement still cannot be reached, the issue may be brought to the Administrative Working Group, which has final say.
+If agreement still cannot be reached, the issue may be brought to the Administrative Working Group which has final say.

-Regardless of how agreement is reached, the participating groups shall make a reasonable effort to record and post their decisions for transparency.
+Regardless of how agreement is reached, the participating groups must make a reasonable effort to record and post their decisions for transparency.

 # Electorate

-The **Electorate** is the body who holds the ability to alter the charter and appoint members of the administrative working group.
+The **Electorate** is the body who holds the ability to alter the charter and appoint members of the [Administrative Working Group](#Administrative-Working-Group).

-Designing a new Electorate is currently out-of-scope for this charter.
-Instead we make the implicit status-quo explicit.
-GitHub will act as the Electorate with the intention of overseeing a replacement after the current governance is rolled out.

-We want an Electorate which can balance several factors:
+The Electorate should try to balance several factors in its composition of members:

 1. new contributors
 2. long-time contributors